guacsec/guac/.github/ISSUE_TEMPLATE/bug_report_ingestion.md

 ---
-name: Bug report for ingestion issues
+name: Report for data quality issues and ingestion bugs
-about: Create a report related to ingestion issues
+about: Create a report related to data quality and ingestion issues
-title: "[ingestion bug] FILL THIS IN"
+title: "[ingestion/data-quality issue] FILL THIS IN"
-labels: bug, data-sources
+labels: bug, data-sources, data-quality
 assignees: ""
 ---